Carnation Walling - Slab Markout

 Mark all 3 heights at all tie rod positions

-The lowest pencil mark on the target is designated the reference.
+The lowest pencil mark on the target (that therefore corresponds to the highest point on the slab) is designated the reference.
 Make numbered 1/8" marks up from this so you have a measuring ruler.

-At each 1 foot tie rod marker round the outside concrete edge in all three positions (given above), write the height offset on the slab using a number to represent the number of eights of an inch that it is below the highest point.
+At each 1 foot tie rod marker round the outside concrete edge in all three positions (given above), write the height offset on the slab using a number to represent the number of eights of an inch that it is below the highest point, eg if it is 11/16" below the ref height then write 5.5.
 Do both the primary (red) tie rod positions and the secondary (blue) positions too.